-Grayston Drive Autos (RF) Limited entered into an agreement with Investec Balance Sheet Funding (IBSF), whereby IBSF would provide the credit enhancement to the instalment sales backed securities notes issues.
+Grayston Drive Autos (RF) Limited entered into an agreement with Investec Bank Limited, whereby IBL would provide the credit enhancement to the instalment sales backed securities notes issues.
 The loan bears interest at 3m Jibar (in line with the Class B notes) plus 4% and is payable quarterly to extent that there is available funds.
 All unpaid interest is rolled forward to the following quarterly payment date.
 The final legal maturity of the credit enhancement is 27 July 2030.
+In April 2022, all the notes and subordinated loan was repaid in full.